umputun/remark42/README.md

 - Development mode (`--dev`) allows to test remark42 without login and with admin privileges. **should not be used in production deployment**
 - User can vote for the comment multiple times but only to change his/her vote.
 Double-voting not allowed.
 - User can edit comments in 5 mins window after creation.
+- User ID prefixed by oauth provider name in order to avoid collisions and potential abuse.